 Avia BH-26

-Both upper and lower wings featured long span ailerons, which were dynamically balanced by a small auxiliary airfoil mounted to the upper surface of the lower ailerons.
+Notably, both the upper and lower wings were equipped with long span ailerons, which were balanced by a small auxiliary airfoil mounted on the upper surface of the lower ailerons.

-Its design was typical of this type of aircraft built during World War I and the years following, pilot and observer sat in tandem open cockpits with the observer armed with a machine gun on a ring mount.
+The pilot and observer occupied tandem open cockpits, with the observer being armed with a machine gun mounted on a ring.

 Specifications